Hudson Estuary Trees for Tribs

 Replanting the Streams of the Hudson Valley

-The Hudson River Estuary Program's "Trees for Tribs" Initiative is offering free native trees and shrubs for qualifying projects in the Hudson River Estuary watershed within the State of New York from the Verrazano Narrows Bridge to the Troy Dam (see the Hudson River Estuary Grant Programs Boundaries map (PDF) (1 MB)).
-The Estuary Program's Riparian Buffer Coordinator can assist with plant selection, designing a planting plan, and other technical information to improve the odds of success for your project.
+The Hudson River Estuary Program's "Trees for Tribs" Initiative offers free native trees and shrubs for qualifying projects in the Hudson River Estuary watershed within the State of New York from the Verrazano Narrows Bridge to the Troy Dam (see the Hudson River Estuary Grant Programs Boundaries map (PDF) (1.5 MB)).
+The Riparian Buffer Coordinator can assist with plant selection, designing a planting plan, and other technical information to improve the odds of success for your project.

 Application time is: March 1 for Spring.
 August 1 for Fall.
 Reserving plants early is advisable (applications are accepted after deadlines, but are at a disadvantage)